joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     conda install -c bioconda ensembl-vep

   To download required resources and annotation datasets in GRCh38 version in one step, run the command below.
-It will create a directory (``$HOME/.vep``) and download resources in the directory.
+It will create directory (``$HOME/.vep``) and download resources in the directory.
+By default, the resources are in the child directory of the home directory.

   .. code-block:: solidity